Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 1) Clinical intake and MRI ordering

 Urgent care MRI starts with a focused exam and a clear clinical question, because MRI is ordered to answer one specific uncertainty, not to “scan broadly.”
-The ordering note should state the suspected diagnosis, symptom duration, and the body part and laterality, because those details drive protocol selection and radiology interpretation.
+The ordering note should state the suspected diagnosis, symptom duration, and body part and laterality, as these details drive protocol selection and radiology interpretation.

 2) Safety screening and contraindication handling